 Q. How is your recovery going?

 Relationship wise, I have no issues.
-I believe people who grew up in dysfunction have an easier time recovering from narcissistic abuse relationships because they’re used to the behaviour.
+I believe people who grew up in dysfunction have an easier time recovering from narcissistic abuse relationships because they’re used to the behavior.
 It’s not as shocking.

 Family wise, I have very solid boundaries these days, but that’s not to say that I don’t get triggered.
-But my boundaries are very firm, and if they don’t like it, tough.
+But my boundaries are very firm, and if they don’t like it, though.

 Q. How does the podcast fit into the rest of your life?
 Can you describe why the podcast is so meaningful for you?